jonsch0219/HiQ-code-test/README.md

 After you've specified the room size you know need to enter the starting position and direction of the vehicle which will drive in the room.
 This is given by x and y index (ranging from 0-n) and N: north, S: south, W: west, or E: east all seperated by a space.

-Example input: 0 0 N
+Example input: 0 0 N (make sure the starting position you give exists in the room)

-At last if the input is correct you will be asked to enter a list of commands F: forward, L: left, R: right, B: back which will be executed in the order given.
+At last if the input is valid you will be asked to enter a list of commands F: forward, L: left, R: right, B: back which will be executed in the order given.

 Example input: FFLRLRB